elastic-rs/elastic/contributing/getting-started.md

 ## Development

-`elastic` targets the `stable` channel, so it doesn't use any unstable features, but we'd like to track where improvements can be made by unstable features once they stabilise.
-There is another [GitHub Project](https://github.com/orgs/elastic-rs/projects/8) to record these possible enhancements.
+`elastic` targets the _latest_ `stable` channel, so it doesn't use any unstable features, but we'd like to track where improvements can be made by unstable features once they stabilise.

-The `elastic` crate brings a few independent crates together into a cohesive API.
-It aims to provide the glue between them and offer some good defaults.
-If you have a more specialised use-case, you can pick and choose the crates that will best support it.
-See the [crates](#crates) section for a full list.

 `elastic` sits on a stack with hard dependencies on the following libraries:

 - `reqwest`/`hyper` for HTTP transport
+- `tokio` for async IO
 - `serde` for serialisation

 There hasn't been much effort put into abstracting these dependencies at this stage, and `elastic` can't stabilise until these libraries and a few others do.